uscensusbureau/entropy-balance-weighting/README.md

 ------------------------------------
 This package implements an Entropy Balancing Weighting (EBW) routine for dense or sparse matrices.
 The goal of this package was to scale the EBW algorithm to allow it to work with large, complicated data sets.
-A particular focus is then on allowing sparse inputs, colinearity, and potential infeasibility without additional front-end data manipulation by the user.
+A particular focus is then on allowing sparse inputs, collinearity, and potential infeasibility without additional front-end data manipulation by the user.

-Scaling up EBW problems is largely possible due to the sparsity of naturally-occuring data, e.g. models with group-specific moments.
+Scaling up EBW problems is largely possible due to the sparsity of naturally-occurring data, e.g. models with group-specific moments.
 Utilizing sparsity of datasets, models with millions of observations and hundreds of thousands of constraints have successfully converged in minutes.
-In addition, extensions like bound constraints and handling colinear and inconsistent moments have been added to the standard approach.
+In addition, extensions like bound constraints and handling collinear and inconsistent moments have been added to the standard approach.

 The paper detailing the algorithm is forthcoming.